zamanruhy/webpack-mpa-starter/README.md

     `_variables.scss`

   - `_functions.scss` with useful functions
-  - all three of the above files (combined in `settings.scss`) are automatically imported into every `scss` file
+  - all three of the above files are automatically imported into every `scss` file
   - all `scss` files inside `src/components` auto imported in `main.js`

 - **[PostCSS](https://github.com/postcss/postcss) stylesheets postprocessing**